INM-6/alpaca_use_case/README.md

   and plot it.
 The `generate_gexf_from_prov.py` script generates simplified visualization graphs from the provenance information saved as a Turtle file.

+* `provenance_snakemake`: the `psd_by_trial_type.py` code in `provenance` is
+  split into multiple scripts in `workflow`:
+  - `compute_psd_by_trial_type.py` reads a data file and compute the PSDs for each trial type, saving into pickle files.
+  - `plot_psds.py` reads all pickle files and produces the final plot.

+  The Snakemake workflow manager is used to orchestrate the execution.
+The workflow is defined in `workflow\Snakefile` and the workflow configuration in `configs\config.yaml`.
+  The `generate_gexf_from_prov.py` script generates simplified visualization graphs from the provenance information saved as a Turtle file.

 * `smoothed_plot`: `psd_by_trial_type.py` contains a modification of the
   original analysis to produce a smoothed version of the PSD plot.
 The `generate_gexf_from_prov.py` script generates simplified visualization